awesomeness1jake/simpsons2_audio/README.md

 # simpsons2_audio
-simpsons.

-### this is used for the "simpsons_music_player", and was mainly created from testing and having fun while doing so.
+This is used for the "simpsons_music_player", and was mainly created from testing and having fun while doing so.
-Sorry for the wonky naming conventions of certain speeches, and how some voicelines are used incorrectly.

 ## Speech
 - Bart - Bart
 - Frk - Dr. Frink
 - Hom - Homer
 - Mrg - Marge

 ## Music
 - SUNDAY_DRIVE | Finished